andrew/ultimate-awesome/README.md

 - [awesome-data-science-refs](https://github.com/mleng-shared/awesome-data-science-refs) - Data Science reference material .
 - [awesome-ml-python-packages](https://github.com/MNIKIEMA/awesome-ml-python-packages) - A list of some python packages that I am working with.
 - [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
 Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
 Let's explore the landscape of technology together!.
+- [awesome-django](https://github.com/mohammad-pooladi/awesome-django) - A curated list of awesome Django apps.
+Inspired by and based on awesome-python.
 - [awesome-twig](https://github.com/morozgrafix/awesome-twig) - A curated list of amazingly awesome Twig extensions, snippets and tutorials.
 - [awesome-security](https://github.com/mrbreaker/awesome-security) - A list of security-related links and tools that I find useful.
 - [JumpstyleUnitedNations](https://github.com/Mreaggle/JumpstyleUnitedNations) - Volunteered open-initiative projects to help on Jumpstyle Community decentralized maintenance.